ivobeerens-nl/blog/content/blog/2013/02/display-the-protocol-used-on-the-vmware-view-desktop-background/index.md

   - "view"
   - "VMware"
 author: Ivo Beerens
+url: /2013/02/21/display-the-protocol-used-on-the-vmware-view-desktop-background/
 ---

+Systinternals has a tool called “BgInfo”.
+With this tool it is possible to display content on a Windows desktop background.
+For example environment variable Information such as “computer name” and the “IP address” can be displayed.
+This can be very handy when testing or for people that do they support for the Windows environment.

 VMware View 5.1 has the following environment variables available in a desktop session :